simonerigoni/my_life_calendar/README.md

 ![Home](images/home.png)

 In the home we can insert the birth date and the life expectancy.
-By pressing the Submit button we get a table with all the days from the first day of the birth year classified as:
+By pressing the Submit button we get a graph showing the day distribution and a table with all the days from the first day of the birth year classified as:
 - light grey: days before the birth date and after the expected death date
 - light pink: lived days before the current date
 - light green: future days until the expected death date

 ![Days](images/days.png)

-By clicking the Downlosd button is possible to download the calendar in Excel format
+By clicking the Download button is possible to download the calendar in Excel format

 ## Acknowledgements